-- RI State Planning Council (SPC): RIPTA's Chief Executive Officer sits on this council, which is Rhode Island's Metropolitan Planning Organization. - Transportation Advisory Committee: This committee advises the State Planning Council on transportation planning issues and participates in development of the state's Long Range Transportation Plan and Transportation Improvement Program.
-A RIPTA staff representative serves on this committee. - RI Division of Planning: In coordination with RIPTA and RIDOT staff, Division of Planning (MPO) staff lead preparation of RI's LRTP and TIP documents.
-The LRTP is updated every four years with significant public participation; the current update is under way and will result in a vision of work program for the present through the year 2040.
-Currently, the TIP is a 10-year plan, updated annually.
+- RI State Planning Council (SPC): RIPTA's Chief Executive Officer sits on this council, which is Rhode Island's Metropolitan Planning Organization for transportation planning purposes. - Transportation Advisory Committee (TAC): This committee advises the State Planning Council on transportation planning issues and participates in development of the state's LRTP and STIP.
+A RIPTA staff representative serves on this committee. - RI Division of Planning: In coordination with RIPTA and RIDOT staff, Division of Planning (MPO) staff lead the preparation of Rhode Island's LRTP and STIP documents.
+The latest version of the LRTP, of which the Transit Master Plan is an element, was adopted in December 2020.
+Currently, the STIP is a 10-year plan, updated annually.
 MPO, RIDOT, and RIPTA staff prepare draft reports and recommendations for public presentation at TAC and SPC meetings prior to final adoption of the plans.
-The TIP public process includes provision of a status report to the public on all federally-funded transportation projects.
+The STIP public process includes provision of a status report to the public on all federally funded transportation projects. - RIDOT Office of Transit: Together with the MPO, RIDOT was a key partner with RIPTA in developing the Transit Master Plan.
+RIDOT performs capital planning and maintenance of MBTA commuter rail facilities within the state of Rhode Island. - Municipalities: RIPTA coordinates with municipalities and other stakeholders on a regular basis to gather input on Transit Master Plan implementation and potential future service enhancements.